 In the metro area, SHQ Educators can come and run a Mooditj program for young people in your community or school.
-Better still, come to Mooditj Leader Training and learn to run a Mooditj Program yourself!
+Better still, come to Mooditj Leader Training and learn to run a Mooditj program yourself!
 SHQ may be able to assist with resources and Educators to work alongside you while you build your confidence.

 Mooditj Leader Training is a four-day course that builds the knowledge, skills and confidence to run Mooditj groups for young people.
 The training is interactive and fun.
 It is designed for Aboriginal community members or anyone who works with Aboriginal young people in their community.
-Non-Aboriginal people are expected to partner with an Aboriginal person to run Mooditj.

 Nuts and Bolts of Sexual Health – More than just the Plumbing